hack2skill/nasa-spaceapp-2024-submission/README.md

 ## A Brief of the Prototype:

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 It includes following features until now:

+Our main goal is to create an optimized and efficient galaxy app with integration of 3 dimensional space where a user can learn about exoplanets listed under Habitable Worlds Observatory (HWO).
+We are going to build a galaxy from scratch which will include all the exoplanets under HWO and multiple functionalities such as :-

 - Gyroscope integration for free movement through-out the galaxy.
 - Additionally X and Y axis movement through-out galaxy.
 - Added pinch zooming from current point of reference using gyro angle through z axis.